aviaryan/pythons/README.md

 #### Others

+* [GoogleSearchLinks](Others/GoogleSearchLinks.py) - Function to returns links given by a Google search
 * [AudioVideoAutoMerge](Others/AudioVideoAutoMerge.py) - A very raw script to auto-merge all audio-video streams contained in a folder.
 It automatically detects pairs of audio-video files and merges them using *ffmpeg*.